Great Stock Exchange Fraud of 1814: Effects on the stock market

-Rumours of Napoleon's defeat had been circulating throughout the month, and the combined events had a significant impact on the London Stock Exchange.
-The value of government securities soared in the morning, after the news from Dover began to circulate among traders at the Exchange.
-Lacking official confirmation of the news, prices began to slide after the initial rush, only to be further propped up at noon by the French officers and their handbills.
+Rumours of Napoleon's defeat had been circulating throughout the month.
+When the news from Dover began to circulate among traders at the London Stock Exchange, the value of government securities increased rapidly.
+With no official confirmation of the news, prices began to drop back, only to increase again on reports of the supposed celebrations of the French officers.

-However, the entire affair was a deliberate hoax.
-In the afternoon, the government confirmed that the news of peace was a fabrication.
-The affected stocks' prices immediately sank to their previous levels.
+The entire affair proved to be a hoax.
+In the afternoon, the government confirmed that reports of Napoleon's death and the Bourbon restoration were false.
+The relevant stock prices immediately fell back to their previous levels.

 Investigation

-The Committee of the Stock Exchange, suspecting deliberate stock manipulation, launched an investigation into the hoax.
+The Committee of the Stock Exchange, suspecting stock manipulation, launched an investigation.
 It was soon discovered that there had been a sale that Monday of more than £1.1 million of two government-based stocks, most of it purchased the previous week.
 Eight people were eventually convicted of conspiracy to defraud, including Lord Cochrane, a Radical member of Parliament and well-known naval hero, his uncle the Hon.
 Andrew Cochrane-Johnstone, Richard Butt, Lord Cochrane's financial advisor, and Captain Random de Berenger, who had posed both as du Bourg and as one of the French officers.
-Six, including those involved in the purchases, were tried, and sentenced to twelve months of prison time, with the most prominent also sentenced to the public pillory; fines were also imposed.
+Six, including those involved in the purchases, were tried, and sentenced to twelve months in prison, with the most prominent also sentenced to the public pillory; fines were also imposed.
 Lord Cochrane was stripped of his naval rank and expelled from the Order of the Bath and from the House of Commons.

-Andrew Cochrane-Johnstone fled the country after hearing the verdict of the trial.
+Andrew Cochrane-Johnstone fled the country after hearing the verdict.